 Upper Sardine Lake

 Upper Sardine Lake is very dramatic.
-It's upstream of Lower Sardine Lake by about 1/10th of a mile (0.2 kilometers) and is tucked right against some tower granite walls of the Sierra Buttes.
-It's great for the views and rock jumping in addition to swimming.
+It's upstream of Lower Sardine Lake by about 1/10th of a mile (0.2 kilometers) and is tucked right against the towering granite walls of the Sierra Buttes.
+It's great for the views, rock jumping, and swimming.

 Salmon Lake is another gem.
 It has its own island to paddle around and explore, and has some great rocks from which you can jump into the water.

 Stampede Reservoir is bigger than either Sardine or Salmon lakes.
-It has a beautiful and varied coast line and a couple islands.
-It has a camp ground from which we occasionally run an overnight trip where we'll kayaking and paddle board.
+It has a beautiful and varied coast line and a couple of islands.
+There is a camp ground from which we occasionally run an overnight trip.
+The lake is great for kayaking and paddle boarding.

-Sand Pond is a shallow, sandy bottom lake with a beach and warms up nicely, making it a terrific place to cool off and go swimming.
+Sand Pond is a shallow, sandy bottom lake with a beach and warms up nicely for a mountain lake, making it a terrific place for a swim.